Jana Na Dil Se Door SPOILER ALERT: Here’s How Ravish Aka Shashank Vyas’ Role Will End On The Show!

 The makers of Star Plus' popular show Jana Na Dil Se Door had kept the viewers engaged with the latest twists.
 The re-entry of Kailash had created a curiosity among the audiences as the person, who is the main villain of the show, is shown mentally unstable.

-Although Atharv and Ravish are try to reveal that Kailash is not as he looks, Vividha is not ready to listen.
-She believes her father is ill and it is her duty to take care of her, by herself than to send him to the mental asylum!
+Although, Atharv and Ravish are trying to reveal that Kailash is not how he looks, Vividha is not ready to listen.
+She believes her father is ill and it is her duty to take care of him than to send him to the mental asylum!
 Read on...

 Shashank Vyas Quits JNDSD